-Beginning this month, during the school year, NNHS will distribute a new, monthly "Healthy Huskies Letter."
-The goal of the newsletter is to enhance our the school's partnership with families, particularly by sharing our knowledge of various topics related to your child's social, emotional, and physical health, and what the our school and our families can do to promote student healthiness.
-Each issue will address a different health topic and will contain resources for further exploration of that topic.
-Staff at NNHS as well as the School, Family, Community Partnership (SFCP), will be advisors for these newsletters; we encourage parents and students to suggest topics and resources.
+During the school year, NNHS distributes a monthly "Healthy Huskies Letter."
+The goal of the newsletter is to enhance our school's partnership with families, particularly by sharing our knowledge of various topics related to your child's social, emotional, and physical health, and what families and the school can do to promote teen healthiness.
+Each issue addresses a different health topic and will contain resources for further exploration of that topic.
+Professional staff at NNHS as well as the School, Family, Community Partnership (SFCP), are advisors for these newsletters; we encourage parents and students to suggest topics and resources.
 Send suggestions to kpobst@naperville203.org.